Reading time: 6 min.

 • Grade IV — black eyes.

 James Walton, a Wimpole Clinic patient, had grade 2-3 swelling around his forehead and eyes following his FUE hair transplant procedure.
-But the swelling quickly went down, leaving him with no visible signs of inflammation (and a fantastic head of hair to boot).
+Fortunately, the swelling quickly went down, leaving him with no visible signs of inflammation (and a fantastic head of hair to boot).

 Find out more about James’s hair transplant journey in our hair transplant clinic reviews.